oroinc/documentation/crm/user_guide/my_oro/my_user_emails.rst

 email dialog window.

 .. image:: /user_guide/img/getting_started/emails/minimize.jpg
+   :alt: Click on the corresponding button

 Your unfinished email will appear as a minimized window throughout the sessions:

 .. image:: /user_guide/img/getting_started/emails/email_minimized2.jpg
+   :alt: Unfinished email will be in the bottom

 You can save several of such emails as drafts:

 .. image:: /user_guide/img/getting_started/emails/several_minimized_emails2.jpg
+   :alt: There could be not only one email

 View Emails